Additional Funding Sources

 We are pleased to offer the Community Scholarships for Students of Color for applicants to grades 6–11 who have strong academic records, love to learn and desire to be fully involved in their school’s community, in addition to demonstrating high levels of integrity, character, and leadership.
 Each year, scholarship recipients will be awarded up to $2,500 toward tuition.
 Scholarship awards are renewable each year until graduation, provided that the student remains in good academic and personal standing.

-If you are interested in applying for this award, your school guidance counselor or principal should submit the Community Scholarship Nomination Form no later than January 15, 2021.
-If you have any questions, Please contact Karman Kent, Trinity’s Director of Enrollment Management, at 919-402-8262, ext.
-1503 or by email at firstname.lastname@example.org.
+If you are interested in applying for this award, your school guidance counselor or principal should submit the Community Scholarship Nomination Form no later than January 14, 2022.
+If you have any questions, Please contact the Director of Enrollment Management, Karman Kent, at 919-402-8262, ext.
+2560 or by email at firstname.lastname@example.org.

 Trinity School is a participant in three North Carolina programs that expand school choice for eligible students in kindergarten through grade 12.
 The Opportunity Scholarship (up to $4,200 per year), the Disabilities Grant (up to $4,000 per semester), and the Education Savings Account can help cover private or independent school tuition and required fees.